rshipp/csci442/README.md

-  - `src/*` (including `main.cpp`) - Any code you place directly under the `src` directory will be compiled slightly differently by default: NCURSES will be linked in, and unit tests placed here will not be included in `make test` by default.
+  - `src/*` (including `main.cpp`) - Any code you place directly under the `src` directory will be compiled slightly differently by default: NCURSES will be linked in, and unit tests placed here will not be included in `make test`.
     Any NCURSES code you add (such as calls to `printw` and `timeout`) should go at this level.

 I also added tests for my classes under `src/utils`.
-This is completely optional, but the infrastructure is all set up if you want to add some.
+This is completely optional, but the infrastructure is all set up if you want to add some of your own.
 Unit tests are a great way to prove to yourself that your code is working like it should.
 Use the existing tests as examples, and you'll see that they're not very hard to do.

 ## Coding on a Mac